DSwiffen/OurFutureHealth-Code-Sep2025/README.md

 # OurFutureHealth-Code-Sep2025
-Analysis code for a study assessing cardiometabolic comorbidity in affective disorders using data from the Our Future Health cohort study.
+Analysis code for a study assessing cardiometabolic comorbidity in affective disorders using data from the Our Future Health cohort.